hemant360/website-2/README.md

 ### Installing

-Navigate to the local directory where the repo was installed
+Now, Navigate to the local directory where the repo was installed.

 `cd website`

-Install dependencies
+Install dependencies.

 `bundle && npm install && bower install`

-Starting up
+Starting up.

 `gulp`